zordicom/crisp_controllers/README.md

 ```

 ### Docker
-You can try the controller with the provided Dockerfile using devcontainers.
+You can try the controller with the provided Dockerfile and devcontainer setup in [crisp_controller_demos](https://github.com/utiasDSL/crisp_controllers_demos).
 Our docker setup uses the RT-capabilities if available.
 If you are using VSCode, you should be able
 to open the container directly from there using the devcontainer plugin.
 Check [the devcontainer documentation](https://code.visualstudio.com/docs/devcontainers/containers) for more information.